cms-legacydata-analyses/EventProductionExampleTool/MCDrellYanProductionNoPU/README.md

 cmsRun gensimDY.py > gensimDY.log 2>&1 &
 ```

-- Check the development of the job:
+- Optionally, check the development of the job.
+You can do this periodically and exit at any time with CTRL+C:

 ```
 tailf gensimDY.log